-You will be departing for Glover’s Atoll at 10am on Sunday morning.
-You will need to have all of your personal gear and food organized and ready to transport before you depart by boat to Glover’s Reef.
-Also, make sure you leave enough time on Saturday to purchase, pack, and organize your gear and food.
-To facilitate this we recommend you arrive into Belize on the Friday.
-Once you have your gear packed you will leave it at our Operations Base in a secure storage area and it will be delivered to Tobacco Caye for the start of your kayak rental portion of the trip on Tuesday afternoon.
+Your trip begins with 3 Nights & 4 days at our Glovers Reef basecamp.
+This is fully guided and catered.
+We depart for Glover’s Atoll at 8 am on Sunday morning.
+You will need to have all of your personal gear and food for the self-guided portion, organized and ready to transport before you depart to Glover’s Reef.
+Also, make sure you have enough time on Saturday to purchase, pack, and organize this gear and food.
+Once packed, you will leave this at our Operations Base in a secure storage area.
+Our team will coordinate delivered your kayaks and gear to coincide with your arrival on Tobacco Caye on Wednesday afternoon.

-Belize has an amazing variety of different foods.
-Because of its ties to the Commonwealth and established trade routes, imported foods are available.
-North American and European snack foods can also be found, but if you have one thing from home that you must have it is best to arrive into the country already supplied.
-It is best to stock up on basic dry foods in Dangriga where you can readily find rice, beans, flour, biscuits, and breads.
-Oranges and other citrus fruits are quite inexpensive and readily available as are a variety of tropical fruits and vegetables.
-The local open air market in Dangriga is open Monday to Saturday each week and this is the best place to pick-up any fresh supplies.
-For those doing the Glover’s Reef Getaway and Kayak Rental we can provide you with a Fresh Fruit and Vegetable order form on arrival into Dangriga so that you can have these fresh food items delivered with your gear to the offshore Cayes.
+Belize has an variety of fresh and dry foods and local, North American and European snack foods.
+It is a good idea to stock up on basic dry foods in Dangriga where you can readily find rice, beans, flour, biscuits, breads and canned goods.
+Fruit and fresh vegetables are readily available.
+The local open air market in Dangriga is open Monday to Saturday each week and is a good place to pick-up fresh supplies.
+We can provide you with a Fresh Fruit and Vegetable order form on arrival into Dangriga so that you can have these fresh food items delivered to our office and sent out to Tobacco Caye with your gear.

 When paddling in the tropics hydration is your primary concern.
 Because of very limited supply of potable drinking water on the Cayes it is essential you have an ample water supply to keep you hydrated for the duration of your trip.
-We do ask that you bring your own water bags or containers.
-One 2 gallon water bag per person is provided with a rental package.
+Please bring your own water bags or let us know if you would like to rent these from us.
+We suggest planning for at least half a gallon, or 2 litres of fresh water, per person per day.

 Our Operations Base in Dangriga monitors a Marine VHF radio and if you bring your own VHF marine band radio you may be able to communicate with our Dangriga base while on the Cayes.
 Contact our office 1-800-667-1630 for more details.
-Confirm with the office in Dangriga as to what Marine channel they currently monitor.
-Channels 68, 72, 74 are also commonly monitored by other resorts and local fisherman.
-The International Emergency channel is 16 and is monitored by most pleasure crafts and fisherman, but cannot be solely relied upon.
+Cellular phones work from many areas along the reef.
+A clear line of site to one of the cel towers on the mainland is important.

 British Admiralty Chart #1797 - Monkey River to Colson Point.
 It may be found in your area or you can contact Maritime Services in Vancouver, BC and they can send it to you in advance.